Table of Contents

 How Individuals Can Strengthen Digital Identity Verification

-Individuals can play an active role in enhancing their own digital identity verification process and protecting themselves from identity theft by following these best practices:
+Individuals can take steps to enhance their own digital identity verification process and protect themselves from identity theft by following these best practices:

 - Provide Accurate Information: Ensure that all information and documents submitted during the identity verification process are correct and up-to-date to avoid discrepancies or delays.